rjohnsen/threathunting-book/content/part-2/ingesting-logs.md

 ## Making the index aliases

-This script will parse the Ndjson file and actively locate index names from each row - whereby the script recreated indices found as it tags along parsing.
+This script will parse the ndjson file and actively locate index names from each row - whereby the script recreated indices found as it tags along parsing.
 Example:

 ![Manage dashboard 1](/images/manage-dashboard-1.png)

-Keep in mind that "Discover" knows nothing about these indices, thus you can't search into them directly.
+Keep in mind that "Discover" (the main query interface) knows nothing about these indices, thus you can't search into them directly.
 You first need to create index aliases for "Discover" to see them.
-You can do so by reaching the "Dashboard Management" utiligy by this path: "Hamburgermenu" -> Management -> "Dashboard Management":
+You can do so by reaching the "Dashboard Management" utility by going to this path: __"Hamburger menu" -> Management -> "Dashboard Management"__:

 ![Manage dashboard 2](/images/manage-dashboard-2.png)

-Then select "Index patterns", then click on the button "Create index pattern":
+Then select __"Index patterns"__, then click on the button __"Create index pattern"__:

 ![Manage dashboard 3](/images/manage-dashboard-3.png)

-In "Index pattern name" enter a name of choice.
+In __"Index pattern name"__ enter a name of choice.
 Since we now got several logs starting with "logs-", I find it nice to use the name "logs-*.
 This will easily match the logs I have an interested in.
 Keep in mind the name we enter here will show in "Discovery".

 ![Manage dashboard 4](/images/manage-dashboard-4.png)

-Then point top a time field to use and click save.
+Then point tp a time field to use and click save (as mentioned in the "A note on ndjson format").

 ![Manage dashboard 5](/images/manage-dashboard-5.png)

-If we go back to "Discover", we can now see that our "Index alias" is available to us to search in.
+If we go back to __"Discover"__, we can now see that our __"Index alias"__ is available to us to search in.

 ![Manage dashboard 6](/images/manage-dashboard-6.png)